Utilities Services - Industry Background

-However, to tackle the challenges, they are faced with now will require some concrete measures keeping in mind brief and long-term perspectives.
+However, to tackle the challenges, they require some concrete measures keeping in mind the brief and long-term perspectives.

-These new challenges can and must be dealt with by Utilities Services firms as part of company wide perspective as opposed to the only Talent related difficulties.
-The goal must be to come out with strategic planning that’s sustainable for the future.
+These new challenges can and must be dealt with by Utilities Services firms from a company-wide perspective as opposed to being seen as mere talent-related issues.
+The goal must be to come out with strategic planning that is sustainable for the future.

-- Utilities firms can redefine their business from traditional hierarchical structure to a more modern flatter structure to accommodate generational differences, such as management and learning styles.
+- Utility firms can redefine their business from traditional hierarchical structure to a more modern flatter structure.
+This will help them accommodate generational differences, such as management and learning styles.

-- As getting existing or new talent from the industry is getting difficult, companies should examine their current workforce and should try and re-train them in the more modern technology.
+- As recruiting existing or new talent from the industry gets difficult, companies should examine their current workforce and try to re-train them in modern technology.
 A focused and critical investment in training will help bridge some of the skill gaps.

-- Utilities precisely like any other industry also need to concentrate on their core competency and try to search for opportunities to outsource tasks that are non-core and may be accomplished by external organizations.
+- Utilities, like any other industry, also need to concentrate on their core competency and try to search for opportunities to outsource tasks that are non-core and may be accomplished by external organizations.

-- Utilities that can attract, retain, train and develop their talent with strategic HR practices such as digitization, design thinking, mobile first, Analytics etc.
+- Utilities can attract, retain, train, and develop their talent with strategic HR practices such as digitization, design thinking, mobile-first, analytics, etc.

-- In the end, the organizations that can deal with the massive cultural changes with definitive change management applications throughout the organization will survive and thrive.
+- In the end, the organizations that can deal with massive cultural changes through definitive change management applications throughout the organization will survive and thrive.